AllThingsSmitty/css-protips/README.md

 ### Set `:focus` for Form Elements

 Sighted keyboard users rely on focus to determine where keyboard events go in the page.
-Make focus for form elements stand out and consistent then a browser's default implementation:
+Make focus for form elements stand out and consistent than a browser's default implementation:

 ```css
 a:focus,